 The characters: Mariano Ledesma Lacson as the sugar baron; Maria, the wife, a Portuguese lady from Macau; and their 10 children.
 The setting: Talisay, in a 440-hectare sugar cane plantation.

-Not “E’s” but “M’s” for Mariano & Maria |
+(Left) The main characters of the story.
+(Right) Not “E’s” but “M’s” for Mariano & Maria.

-Not a tree but a tower. |
+Not a tree but a tower

 The Ruins is referred to as the Taj Mahal of the region, once a stately mansion in Neo-Roman architectural design built by a man in love, Mariano, as a memorial to a lost inamorata, Maria from Macau.
 This was in 1911.

-European influences on the arches & columns, with nautical representations by form of shells adorn the rooftop. |
+European influences on the arches & columns, with nautical representations by form of shells adorn the rooftop.

 Heartbroken, the sugar magnate built a European influenced mansion at the center of the 440-hectare plantation in honor of Maria.
 A room for each offspring, but once married, the child must leave the house.

-The heir running The Ruins as a Talisay attraction—Raymund Lacson Javellana |
+The heir running The Ruins as a Talisay attraction—Raymund Lacson Javellana

 It was during the war that the mansion was intently set on fire by the guerillas.
 This was to prevent the invading Japanese soldiers from using it as headquarters.

 The remnants of the glorious past that we see today—the skeleton of a strongly constructed “temple” that withstood three days of fire, misuse and abandonment.
-Totally unconsumed, the “temple of love”

-The house purposely set on fire by the guerrillas to prevent the Japanese from using it as their headquarters. |
+The house purposely set on fire by the guerrillas to prevent the Japanese from using it as their headquarters.
+Today, The Ruins' peaked in its popularity when one of its tour guide's video went viral.

-There are other ancestral houses that have become historical landmarks in Talisay, like the 1880 Gen. Aniceto L. Lacson Historical House.
+1880 Gen. Aniceto L. Lacson Historical House.
 The design is fusion of Filipino, Chinese and Spanish styles, and became the Malacanan of the Palace of the short-lived Cantonal Republic of Negro in 1889, in which Gen. Lcson was the (first and only) president.

 Of the many ancestral houses in the city, we got to tour one—the Tana Dicang Lizares Ancestral House.
 Commonly referred to as Balay ni Tana Dicang (short for “Kapitana”.
 She took the title when his husband, the former kapitan, passed away), the well-preserved 1880 structure breathes of old world sophistication.

-The façade of Balay ni Tana Dicang, ang bahay na bato. |
+The façade of Balay ni Tana Dicang, ang bahay na bato

-A carosa.
-The affluent take part in processions showcasing their santo. |
+(Left) A carosa.
+The affluent take part in processions showcasing their santo.
+(Right) The staircase landing.

 A grand staircase for a grand home.
-A detailed carving on the balusters. |
+A detailed carving on the balusters.

-The bahay na bato’s size and grandeur is a visible testament of what upscale Talisay living was.
+The Bahay na Bato’s size and grandeur is a visible testament of what upscale Talisay living was.
 A product of the couple who engaged in sugar production in 1875.
 By 1883, the two-level, 6,000-ssquare meter Spanish- Filipino colonial residence was home to the Lizares family for 117 years.

-The living room area. |
+The living room area.

 Neat and organized, original furniture and decorations all in pristine order, the elegant balay of Tana Dicang exhibits an image of a home still in use.

-Fit for formal entertaining, the wide sala of the balay. |
+Fit for formal entertaining, the wide sala of the balay.

-The bedrooms flank the living room |
+The bedrooms flank the living room

 Perhaps it’s the spirit of the kapitana that still roams the halls of her former residence?
 There may be some truth to these rumors.
 The tour guide relates that there are days when the place reeks.
-It is a sign that she is does not favor the presence of the “visitors” in her home.
+It is a sign that she does not favor the presence of the “visitors” in her home.
 She must have liked our group.

 The family dining room.
-It was said that nobody should be late when dinner is called. |
+It was said that nobody should be late when dinner is called.

 When rang, dinner is served.
-The other bell must be have been used to call the help. |
+The other bell must be have been used to call the help.

-The view from the kitchen window. |
+(Left) The view from the kitchen window.
+(Right) The kitchen.

 We left her a good impression.
 With that in mind, we head off to our next stop—Bacolod City.